 2. Lose yourself in the narrow streets of Siena

 Siena is an incredibly beautiful city and not to be missed on a trip to Tuscany.
 The moment you enter the city you will feel transformed back in time.
 Situated in the heart of Tuscany, Siena has a special atmosphere because of the many old and narrow streets.
+Learn to speak some Italian before you visit and converse with the local shop owners and citizens to completely immerse yourself.
 See the large square Piazza del Campo and enjoy some Italian coffee from one of the small cafes around.
 If you visit at the right time of year you might get a chance to experience ‘Palio di Siena’.
 This is a mid-evil horse race that is held twice a year where 17 jockeys representing the different city wards in Siena, ride barebacked horses in circles around the square.
 The whole city gathers to follow the race and party afterwards.

 3. See the masterpieces of Art in Florence